laubsterboy/national-weather-service-alerts/readme.txt

 * Added Feature: 'nws_alerts_template_path' filter, which can be used to specify alternative template paths.
 * Improvement: The outputting of html has been moved to templates.
 Default plugin templates can be overridden by copying the template files into child theme and parent theme directories and then modified.
 * Removed: NWS_Alerts->get_output_headings object method.
+* Fixed: Alert effective and expiration times.
+They're no longer adjusted to the WordPress gmt_offset for the site.

 = 1.2.0 =
 * Added Feature: The location title can now be overridden with a custom name.